kwilliamson34/arch-upskill/posts/nextjs.md

 Highlights below from https://nextjs.org/learn-pages-router

-### Router
+### Routing

 App Router is the newer and more recommended way, vs Page Router.
-The tutorial uses page router but i've updated this project after learning the difference.
+The tutorial uses page router but I've updated this project after learning the difference.
 There is also a toggle built into the documentation navigation because the page router is still in heavy use publicly.

 In version 13, Next.js introduced a new App Router built on React Server Components, which supports shared layouts, nested routing, loading states, error handling, and more.
-It has advantages for SPAs, over the old router.
-Re-rendering only the parts of pages that need it is a huge performance boost.
+It is server-centric, supports server compoennts, and performs better.
+It has advantages for SPAs; re-rendering only the parts of pages that need it is a huge performance boost.

+Moving to the App Router, the key concepts to understand are Server Components and Suspense.

+While [switching from PR to AR](https://nextjs.org/docs/pages/building-your-application/upgrading/app-router-migration), here were the main differences:

+- AR relies more on co-location and file hierarchy than explicit component references
+- `getServerSideProps`, `getStaticProps` and `getStaticPaths` from PR are no longer recommended in AR

 ### Assets, Metadata, and CSS